rsksmart/devportal-1.0/rif/rns/guide/value-proposition/wallets.md

 **Enhance UX to improve user adoption**

-*   Simplify the way users send and receive crypto-assets (in RSK and other blockchains)
+*   Simplify the way users send and receive crypto-assets (in Rootstock and other blockchains)
 *   Avoid losing funds due to human errors and hacking/phishing.

 ### Problems to solve